achristen/Urban-Climate-Car-Traverse/README.md

 This is the welcome screen the uses sees when opening the application.
 The user can choose the COM-ports for GPS and data logger signals.

-#### new_File.vi
+#### new_file.vi

 This sub-vi is creating a datafile with name based on start time and date.

+#### teaching_serial.vi and teaching_logger.vi

+This sub-vi is used to read the serial data in form of a text-string from the COM-ports (GPS and Logger).

 #### teaching_extract_serial.vi

-This sub-vi is used to read the serial data in form of a text-string from the COM-ports (GPS and Logger).
+This sub-vi is used to parse the logger data from the Campbell Scientific 21X logger into fields.

+#### writespreadsheetstring.vi

+this is a generic vi that appends a spreadsheet line (string) to an existing file.

 #### GPSmap76.vi

-This sub-vi parses one line of a string from the Garmin GPS 76 module into its components (Time, Longitude, Latitude, Altitude, Horizontal Position Error, Status, Speed, Direction)
+This sub-vi parses one line of a string from the Garmin GPS 76 module into its components (Time, Longitude, Latitude, Altitude, Horizontal Position Error, Status, Speed, Direction). <a href="images/GPS_Signal.png">Here is a description of the raw GPS signal string</a> from the Garmin GPS 76 model.
 #### uv_md.vi

 This sub-vi translates northing and easting from the GPS into direction and speed.
 Used during parsing in GPSmap76.vi to display heading and speed on the top level "traverse.vi".